 A man had inherited a small commercial building in Lisbon, Portugal.
 For twenty years he accumulated the profits in a bank account in Portugal intending to leave it to his children.
 He never spent one cent of this money.
 His Toronto construction business ran into problems and he needed c ash flow to complete the project.
 He brought $30,000 from Portugal.
 He got caught in a CRA audit (one of his employees had failed to declare his income properly and CRA audited him and then widened the net to include this employer).
 CRA saw the $30,000 increase in cash flow, asked questions and found the Portuguese bank account.
 This hard working, otherwise man who was already struggling to keep his business afloat now had a tax bill that included penalties and interest that tripled the amount he had to pay.
 A lien went onto his house.
 His bank account was frozen and he went bankrupt.
 The $30,000 had led to uncovering undisclosed income of almost $1,000,000.
 The CRA auditor was a hero and this otherwise good man saw a lifetime of hard work blow up in his face.

 CRA want you to come clean and if you do so they have a program that if handled correctly allows you to just pay the tax and reduced interest but no gross negligence penalties.
 We always recommend getting to CRA before they get to you.
 Correctly use the Voluntary Disclosure Program and save yourself.
 This is a one shot opportunity.
 We recommend that you do not risk it as an amateur or use an accountant who does this maybe one time a year.
-There are professionals who are experts in this area.
+There are professionals who are experienced in this area.
 What price can you put on your freedom and peace of mind?
 If your tax debt will involve a penalty, is more than one year old and CRA has not yet approached you about the tax year in question, you may qualify to make a VDP application.
 Once a VDP application has been accepted, CRA essentially agrees to accept your income declaration and will not charge you penalties, interest that would have accrued on the penalties or prosecute you for failing to declare income.
 If CRA is already asking questions, you still have options.

 These options are more complicated and you likely need the help of someone who has deep experience dealing with CRA and difficult tax problems to get guidance.
 Do so long before you consider having a direct conversation with CRA.
 CRA agents are going to try and trick you so it is usually better to put someone between yourself and CRA.
 CRA put up a webpage on this topic which outlines their position on not declaring cash income and consequences if caught.